Our goal is to share information and products that are truly helpful to renters.

 Whether it’s a set of smaller, decorative shelves for displaying a little item or two or a wall-mounted bookshelf, shelves are one of the easiest ways to save floor space in your apartment.
 Instead of having your plants and books take over your coffee table or a bookcase hog half the room, using shelves will maintain a more open feel and clear walkways.
 These simple decorative shelves look sharp and function well.

 If you have a smaller space but love the look and functionality of a coffee table, check out a coffee table that does more than hold your coffee cup.
 These fancy ones double (or, er, triple) as a coffee table, storage and can even hold a dinner plate while you eat and binge on Netflix.

 Coffee tables come in all shapes, sizes, and styles, so it’s pretty easy to find one that fits your taste and budget and coordinates with the other furniture in your apartment.
 Many have drawers or shelves; some even have wheels so you can roll it away or into the perfect spot, making it a functional space-saver for small apartments.

 3. Wall mount for your TV

-Televisions are notoriously messy looking (Wires!
-Plugins!
-Speaker connections!).
-And given the size of TV we tend to prefer these days, they — and the entertainment centers we set them on — take up a lot of space.
+Televisions are notoriously messy looking (Wires, plugins, speaker connections, oh my!).
+And given the size of TVs we tend to prefer these days, they — and the entertainment centers we set them on — take up a lot of space.

 One option to consider is a wall mount for your television.
 (Check with your landlord before drilling away into your wall.)
 These handy set-ups allow you to hang your television on the wall, and they usually have some type of arm or swivel so you can adjust the viewing angle.